UniversalDependencies/docs/_fr-dep/flat.md

 title: 'flat'
 redirect_from: "fr/dep/name.html"
 shortdef: 'name'
+udver: '2'
 ---

-The name relation is one of the three relations for compounding in UD (together with [compound]() and [fixed]()).
+The `flat` relation is one of the three relations for MWE in UD (together with [compound]() and [fixed]()).
 It is used for proper nouns constituted of multiple nominal elements.
 For example, `flat` would be used between the words of